404Wolf/stainless-technical-breifing-natug/document.typ

 Designing DNA nanotubes is a complex process; here is a brief overview.

-First, you choose the type of DNA you are working with.
-Then, you find a tube shape consistent with the geometry of DNA double helices by strategically setting angles between helical domains, aligning helices next to each other in a way where you can then place connections between the helices (see
+First, you choose a type of DNA.
+Then, you find a tube shape consistent with its geometry by strategically setting angles between helical domains, aligning helices next to each other in a way where you can then place connections between the helices (see @fig:top-view-example).
-@fig:top-view-example).

 #[
   #set figure.caption(position: top)